ankicommunity/anki-devops-services/README.md

         ProxyPreserveHost on
     </VirtualHost>

-Of course, nginx can work out too, but I didn't try it yet.
+Of course, nginx can work out too, but I haven't tried it yet.

 **Attention**: of course, you should change the port if you've put anki-sync-server to a non-standard one.